AvaProtocol/OAK-docs/_docs/product-roadmap.md

 ---
 title: Updates and Roadmap
-subtitle: This document covers the detail of OAK and Turing network updates and roadmap
+subtitle: This document covers the detail of Ava Protocol and Turing network updates and roadmap
 author: chris
 tags: [develop]
 date: 2022-01-04